Woman rescued in Everett blaze was minutes away from jumping to escape flames

 EVERETT, MASS.
 (WHDH) - A woman rescued from the three-alarm blaze in Everett last Friday says she was minutes away from jumping to escape the flames.

+Flames began to surround Maria Gomes, who was visiting from Brazil, as she stayed inside a three-story home located at 13 Morris St. around 2 p.m.

-Maria Gomes, who was visiting from Brazil, tells 7News she got to the roof, but if she had to wait longer than a few more minutes, she would have jumped.
+She told 7News through a translator that she was able to escape to the roof but if she had to wait longer than a few more minutes, she would have jumped.

-Gomes was rescued when Everett firefighters raised a ladder for her to climb down.
+Everett firefighters arrived on scene and freed Gomes by lifting a ladder to the home and hel[ong her down to safety.

-The fire on 13 Morris St. sent to Everett firefighters to the hospital with burns.
-They are both recovering.
+Gomes says she is very grateful for the first responders who saved her life.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)